Nurcan Taylan: Scandals

 In September 2004, a Turkish court ordered the arrest of the coach of the Turkish women's weightlifting team, Mehmet Üstündağ, after three female athletes filed complaints of sexual harassment against him.
 In court, Üstündağ denied allegations of repeated physical sexual molestation going back several years, fielded by Sibel Şimşek, Aylin Daşdelen and Şule Şahbaz, all of them members of the Turkish women's team at the 2004 Athens Olympics.

 But the court ordered him to be placed under detention in view of the "alleged crime's nature, the evidence collected and feelings of anger it has inspired in the public".
 The allegations first hit the media in early September when the three athletes gave extensive interviews to newspapers and television channels.
 Daşdelen told a television news program that Üstündağ also made it a habit of "beating" his charges, going so far as to blame the trainer for the 1999 suicide of teammate Esma Can.
 The only support for Üstündağ came from Taylan, who in turn "accused" her three teammates of being lesbians.
 Turkish sports officials immediately launched an official investigation. Üstündağ had come under investigation on similar charges four years ago, but the evidence was inconclusive.
 The Turkish Weightlifting Federation did not allow Taylan to participate at the 2005 European Weightlifting Championship held in Sofia, Bulgaria.

 Doping case

 She was banned by the International Weightlifting Federation (IWF) after she tested positive for the anabolic steroid Methandienone for four years starting on 26 October 2011.
 Taylan missed the London Olympics.

 In October 2012, her suspension was shortened to two years that would allow her to return to action on 26 October 2013.

 DQ and change results

-Taylan disqualified (DQ) and all results were invalidated from 2008 Summer Olympics to 2016 Summer Olympics.
+Taylan was disqualified (DQ) and all results were invalidated from 2008 Summer Olympics to 2016 Summer Olympics.